Bluegill Logo Small Bluegill

 Town of Onalaska (Brice Prairie)

-The Town of Onalaska has leased all of the shorelands along Brice Prairie from USACE since 1965.
+The Town of Onalaska has leased the shorelands along Brice Prairie's south shore, from the "Tubes" walkdown to Halfway Creek, from USACE since 1965.
 That lease includes two boat landings and several public access points.
 The Town administers a permit system for landowners adjacent to the shorelands to place "structures" such as docks, steps, lockers, and boat lifts along the Brice Prairie Shore.

 1. Town of Onalaska Lease Agreement with USACE (2014-2039)